Nobody pinches a penny quite like money expert Clark Howard. Below are some of his most famous — or should we say infamous — cheapo exploits!

-One of Clark’s favorite tools to use to find deals this way is Kayak Explore.
-You simply select how much you’re willing to pay, and then available destinations in your price range pop up on a world map.
-Another feature of Kayak Explore is a price forecast that tells you whether to buy the ticket at current prices or wait for the price to drop.
+One of Clark’s favorite tools to find deals this way is Kayak Explore.
+You simply select how much you’re willing to pay, and available destinations in your price range pop up on a world map on your screen.
+Another feature of Kayak Explore is a price forecast that tells you whether to buy the ticket at the current price or wait for it to drop.

-Clark has three ways in particular that he likes to find deals.
-Read about them here and then get started finding your own amazing travel deals today!
+Clark has three methods in particular that he uses to find travel deals.
+Read about them here.

-“Another plus is that I never worry about the airline losing my baggage,” Clark says.
+“Another plus is that I never worry about the airline losing my baggage,” he says.

 Sometimes getting everything you need into a carry-on can be challenging.
 But it doesn’t have to be.
-We’ve got 5 steps to pack a carry-on bag for a 5-day trip here.
+We’ve got 5 steps to pack a carry-on bag for a five-day trip here.

-Once when in Europe, Clark needed his carry-on to be less than 22 pounds or he’d have to pay a nearly $50 fee to check it in at the airport.
+Once on a trip to Europe, the airline Clark flew required his carry-on to weigh than 22 pounds — or he’d have to pay a nearly $50 fee to check the bag.